Do Gang Enhancements (P.C. § 186.22(b)) Bar Prop 47 Relief?

 In 2003, Leo Sweeny was convicted in Riverside County Superior Court of ten felonies, each stemming from a bank robbery.
 He was sentenced to 82 years to life in prison.

-After Prop 47 was passed in November of 2014, Sweeny filed a petition to re designate two of his felony convictions, each for violating Penal Code § 496(a), receiving stolen property, as misdemeanors.
-Even if granted, the change from felony to misdemeanor or in each conviction would not charge the total sentence for him.
+After Prop 47 was passed in November of 2014, Sweeny filed a petition to reclassify two of his felony convictions, each for violating Penal Code § 496(a), receiving stolen property, as misdemeanors.
+Even if granted, the change from felony to misdemeanor in each conviction would not charge the total sentence for him.

 The trial court judge then denied the petition and Sweeney appealed to the Fourth Appellate District.